Raymond James Maintains LumiraDx (LMDX) Outperform Recommendation

 What are Other Shareholders Doing?

-Millennium Management holds 25K shares representing 0.01% ownership of the company.
-In it's prior filing, the firm reported owning 23K shares, representing an increase of 7.87%.
-The firm increased its portfolio allocation in LMDX by 19,351.38% over the last quarter.
+Wetherby Asset Management holds 83K shares representing 0.03% ownership of the company.

-Cwm holds 1K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-BDO Wealth Advisors holds 161K shares representing 0.05% ownership of the company.
+Signaturefd holds 55K shares representing 0.02% ownership of the company.
 No change in the last quarter.

 What is the Fund Sentiment?